 - Braided Details: A small braid or two woven into the sides and pulled back can secure the top section while allowing the rest of your hair to cascade.
 This adds a charming, rustic touch.

-- Twisted Elegance: Simple twists on either side, gathered and pinned at the back, create a refined and effortless look.
-This style often pairs beautifully with delicate hair accessories.
+- Twisted Elegance: Simple twists on either side, then gathered and pinned at the back, create a refined and effortless look.
+Moreover, this style often pairs beautifully with delicate hair accessories.

 - Voluminous Half-Up: The top section of the hair is often backcombed for volume before being pinned back, creating a regal effect.
 The lower half can be styled with soft curls or waves.